hashicorp/terraform-provider-aws/website/docs/r/connect_hours_of_operation.html.markdown

 * `end_time` - (Required) A end time block specifies the time that your contact center closes.
 The `end_time` is documented below.
 * `start_time` - (Required) A start time block specifies the time that your contact center opens.
 The `start_time` is documented below.

-A `end_time` blocks supports the following arguments:
+A `end_time` block supports the following arguments:

 * `hours` - (Required) Specifies the hour of closing.
 * `minutes` - (Required) Specifies the minute of closing.

-A `start_time` blocks supports the following arguments:
+A `start_time` block supports the following arguments:

 * `hours` - (Required) Specifies the hour of opening.
 * `minutes` - (Required) Specifies the minute of opening.